ezsystems/ezpublish-docker/README.md

 ## Installation

-The containers can be created and started using either vagrant or fig. Vagrant will create a virtual machine where the containers are running while fig will create the containers on host ( requires linux....)
+The containers can be created and started using either vagrant or docker-compose.
+Vagrant will create a virtual machine where the containers are running while docker-compose will create the containers on host ( requires linux....)

 ### Default system